megahdrive/nvc/README.md

 # nvc
-Version control for the masses
+N(oobas) version control.
+Version control for the masses.
+Please don't actually use this, it literally zips your code in a file.
+Just use 7-zip.

 ## Usage
 nvc.exe [directory]